 At the moment, footways in Oxfordshire fall into the cracks between different county teams.
 Parking, Road Agreements, Transport Development Control, Active Travel, Maintenance, and different Localities teams all implement or oversee schemes that affect footways, but no one has overall responsibility for them.
 A single county team should be given responsibility for footways, with a watching brief over all schemes that affect them.
 That could be a beefed up Active Travel team, or a Parking team with an expanded mandate. more

 Lambeth recently released its Kerbside Strategy.
-This proposes a reallocation of kerbside space towards active travel, place making, climate resilience, and traffic reduction (94% of Lambeth's kerbside is currently devoted to parking or parking restrictions).
+That proposes a reallocation of kerbside space towards active travel, place making, climate resilience, and traffic reduction (94% of Lambeth's kerbside is currently devoted to parking or parking restrictions).
+[Update: Hounslow adopted a kerbside strategy and parking strategy in July 2024.]

 more